agents-go

 Strict mode

 Strict schema mode is on by default and the reflected schema is rewritten to the strict subset OpenAI requires (additionalProperties:false, all properties required, …).
-Disable per tool when you need schema features strict mode forbids:
+Chain NonStrict() when the model should be allowed to omit fields whose json tag carries ,omitempty — it relaxes the advertised schema and the local argument validation together:

 Error handling

-By default a tool error is fed back to the model as the tool output so it can recover (DefaultToolErrorFunction), matching the Python SDK.
+By default a tool error is fed back to the model as the tool output so it can recover (DefaultToolErrorFunction).
 Customize the message, or make errors fatal:

 t.FailureErrorFunction = func(ctx context.Context, tc *agents.ToolContext, err error) string {